 We use a Deep Fryer often here at My Keto Kitchen for a variety of our low car recipes.
 Everyone here has a Home Deep Fryer that is suitable for small families.

 Chef also uses a Commercial Deep Fryer as she tends to cook for larger groups and dinner parties more than the rest of us for that she always uses oil that does not solidify such as Peanut Oil.
 We pressed her on what the best oil for deep frying is.

 The Best Oil For Deep Frying Has A High Smoke Point

-Here are the tips Chef gave us on choosing the best oil for deep frying:
+Below are some tips Chef gave us for choosing the best oil for deep frying.

-- Consider a cooking oil with a high smoke point.
+- Have a high smoke point.
 High smoke point cooking fats make the best oils for deep frying, as the temperature that you deep fry at is very important.

 - The best frying temperature is between 170°C/340°F and 190°C/375°F. Lower cooking temperatures will cause the food to soak up oil, and higher temperatures will burn the food before it is cooked through.
 She keeps her deep fryer set at 180°C/355°F for best results.